Zero-inflated Beta distribution regression modeling: Introduction

-Ecologists often attribute zero inflation to the multiple possible sources that can cause an organism's absence in an area, e.g., \cite{denes_estimating_2015}; however, this is only one side of the coin in the zero-inflation problem.
-The other side is the fact that the statistical distributions used to model ecological processes are constrained by their probability mass or density functions in how many zeros they can accommodate (e.g., the mean of the Poisson distribution is equal to its variance). \textit{When the need arises to add point mass at zero in order to adequately model an ecological process, zero-inflation can be said to occur from a statistical standpoint.} We focus on modeling the percent cover of plants within sampling plots yielding continuous data between 0 and 1.
-However, the models apply to a variety of continuous proportional data on cover found in plant and animal surveys (e.g. marine invertebrates on hard substrate, coral reef communities), and biomass scaled as a proportion of area or organ mass (\cite{jenkins_national-scale_2003}), as well as remotely-sensed land-use land-cover data sets.
-We posit that absence, i.e., a zero, can arise from one of three sources: unsuitability, random chance, or detection error.
+The zero-inflation challenge we focus on here is modeling the percent cover of plants within sampling plots yielding data on $[0,1)$.
+Ecologists often assess plant community composition and abundance through visual assessments of percent cover, which has been shown to be a robust and repeatable measure of vegetation cover \citep{vanha-majamaa_digitized_2000}.
+Percent cover is also often calculated by commonly used ordinal scales such as the Braun-Blanquet scale \citep{van_der_maarel_transformation_2007}.
+In fact, our modeling can be applied to a variety of proportional cover data found in plant and animal surveys, e.g. marine invertebrates on hard substrate or coral reef communities \citep{bell_influence_1984}, leaf cover estimates for plant phenological studies \citep{xie_predicting_2018, xie_speciesspecific_2018}, and biomass scaled as a proportion of area or organ mass \citep{jenkins_national-scale_2003}.
+Absence, i.e., a zero, can be assumed to arise from one of three sources: unsuitability, random chance, or detection error.
 Unsuitability results from the biotic and abiotic factors impacting plant populations.
 If an area is suitable for a plant species but not found, we assume that this is due to random chance (i.e. it has not yet dispersed to that site).
-The explanation that we failed to detect its presence is an extremely unlikely source in our example system since it is comprised almost exclusively of evergreen perennial species in an open shrubland.
+The explanation of failed detection of presence is not pursued here.
+In general, it requires detection/non-detection data from more than one independent visit to a sample unit.
+Further, it is extremely unlikely in our example system which is comprised almost exclusively of evergreen perennial species in an open shrubland.
+Lastly, we do not address the notion of ``1-inflation'' here.